The various stages of the planning process and the timescales involved are explained below.

 If you've completed a paper application form you can phone us on (01226) 772595 to pay by credit or debit card.

 We'll register your application when we receive it and then write to you when we've checked that we have all the information we need, and tell you the name of the person who'll be dealing with your application.
-It will also say whether your application will be delegated or referred to the Planning Board. (five day target).
+It will also say whether your application will be delegated or referred to the Planning Regulatory Board (five day target).
 You can read more about Planning Board decisions further down this page.

-Following the adoption of the Local Plan on 3 January 2019 we've produced new and updated Supplementary Planning Documents which contain advice for people applying for planning permission.
+Following the adoption of the Local Plan on 3 January 2019 we've produced new and updated supplementary planning documents which contain advice for people applying for planning permission.
 We use these to help us make decisions on planning applications alongside the Local Plan.

 Land ownership notifications